notofonts/noto-docs/src/miniarticles/NotoSansOgham.md

 # Noto Sans Ogham

-Noto Sans Ogham is a sanserif design intended for general use for the Ogham script.
+Noto Sans Ogham is a sanserif design for texts in the historical Ogham script.

-It contains 34 glyphs, and supports 33 characters from the Unicode blocks: Ogham.
+Noto Sans Ogham has multiple weights, contains 34 glyphs, and supports 33 characters: Ogham.

 ## Supported writing systems